canonical/lxd/README.md

 on the host LXD is running on.
 This will set the remote password that you can then use to do `lxc remote add`.

+#### How can I live migrate a container using LXD?

+**NOTE**: in order to have a migratable container, you need to disable almost all of the seciruty that LXD provides.
+We are working on fixing this, but it requires several kernel changes that take time.
+You should not use migratable containers for untrusted workloads right now.

+In order to create a migratable container, LXD provides a built in profile called "migratable".
+First, launch your container with the following,

+     lxc launch -p default -p migratable ubuntu $somename

+Ensure you have criu installed on both hosts (`sudo apt-get install criu` for Ubuntu), and do:

+    lxc move host1:$somename host2:$somename

+And with luck you'll have migrated the container :)